Recovering Sacred Rhythms

 Walking the Rhythms of Grace Beach

-Walking the Rhythms of Grace Part 6 — Learning to Pray the Psalms
+Walking the Rhythms of Grace Part 7 — Growing in Wisdom Through Daily Rhythm

 Steve Lawes serves as the lead pastor of Keys Vineyard Church, founder of the Online Bible Institute Network, and leads the Christian Practices initiative through Tower of Praise, Inc. His heart is to help people grow in a steady and authentic relationship with God through simple, accessible rhythms of Scripture, prayer, and spiritual formation.